-During the year ended October 31, 2018, the Company recorded 163,331(2017 - 41,431) of other income relating to the fair value adjustment on the repayable government loans (the "ACOA loans").
+During the period ended April 30, 2019, the Company recorded \$104,308 of other income relating to the fair value adjustment on the repayable government loans (the "ACOA loans") that relate to eligible costs incurred and claimed during the period.
 The value recorded in other income results from the difference between the face value of the ACOA loans and the initial fair value of the ACOA loans.
 The initial fair value of the loans is determined using the present value of the projected repayment of the loan, based on a 3 - 5% royalty on the estimated gross product revenues.
-The face value of the ACOA loans increased by 491,449 due to an increase in eligible costs incurred and claimed during the year ended October 31, 2018.

-During the year ended October 31, 2018, the Company recorded 46,127 (2017 - 63,447) of scientific research and development tax credits ("SR&ED") to be received on the current year's research and development expenditures.
-The Company recorded 42,819 of accreted interest on the ACOA loans and 9,000 of accreted interest on the convertible notes acquired as a result of the Transaction.
+During the period ended April 30, 2019, the Company recorded \$25,000 of other income relating to an estimate of scientific research tax credits ("SR&ED").
+The Company also recorded \$32,910 of accreted interest on the ACOA loans and \$18,000 of accreted interest on the convertible notes acquired as a result of the Transaction in 2018.
 The accretion expenses will be recognized over the term of the debt and ultimately the debt will be accreted to its original face value.
-The Company also incurred increased interest expense of 11,439 due to the inclusion of interest on the convertible notes acquired as part of the Transaction.
+The Company also incurred increased interest expense of \$27,943 due to the inclusion of interest on the convertible notes acquired with the Transaction.

-Results of Operations for the quarter ended October 31, 2018
+Results of Operations for the three-months ended April 30, 2019